FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Agenda - Limerick City and County Council - 24 November 2014.md

 from all parties represented on this Council to organise and arrange events for the

-Centenary of the 1916 Rising.---
+Centenary of the 1916 Rising.
+---
 9

 Notice of Motion submitted by Councillor L.M.
 Sheehy